rohitshah1/ISProject/README.md

 ### Data Acquisition

-Before running the cleaning scripts, you need to obtain the raw data:
+Before running the cleaning scripts, you need the raw data:

-#### Option 1: API Access (Recommended)
+#### Using the APIs

 1. **NOAA API:**
    - Request a token: https://www.ncdc.noaa.gov/cdo-web/token